Curriculum Learning for Goal-Oriented Semantic Communications with a Common Language: System Model

-We next explain the cost of each event reconstruction by the pair of speaker and listener.
-Let $C_{m,n}^T$ be the total cost of the completed description used at slot $n$ of episode $m$ for describing $e_{m,n}^S$.
-This total cost can be computed as follows:

-Here, $x_{m,n,k,u}^S$ is a binary decision variable that indicates whether belief $u$ of level $k$ of the hierarchy is used in $\mathcal{B}_{m,n}^S$.
+We next explain the cost of each event reconstruction by the speaker and listener.
+Here, we have a dual-objective optimization problem, including minimizing the transmission cost of the speaker and the inference cost of the listener.
+This dual-objective optimization can be modeled in a variety of ways.
+One popular approach is to use scalarization \cite{gunantara2018review} which we adopt here.
+The scalarization method incorporates multi-objective functions into a scalar fitness function \cite{murata1996multi}, and it is known as a meaningful way to represent such problems.
+Let $C_{m,n}^T$ be the total cost of the completed description used at slot $n$ of episode $m$, which can be computed as follows: Here, $x_{m,n,k,u}^S$ is a binary decision variable that indicates whether belief $u$ of level $k$ of the hierarchy is used in $\mathcal{B}_{m,n}^S$.
 Similarly, $x_{m,n,k,u}^L$ is a binary decision variable that indicates whether belief $u$ of level $k$ of the hierarchy is used in $\mathcal{B}_{m,n}^L$. $C_{m,n}^S$ is the incurred cost of the speaker for transmitting $\mathcal{B}_{m,n}^S$ and $C^L_{m,n}$ is the incurred cost of the listener for inferring $\mathcal{B}_{m,n}^L$ at slot $n$ of episode $m$. $\alpha$ is a design parameter for making a compromise between the costs of the speaker and the listener.
 Here, we assume that the listener can only complete the speaker's transmitted description by adding new beliefs based on its own inference.
 In other words, the listener does not ignore any beliefs transmitted by the speaker, and it uses all of them for event reconstruction.